 Some of her projects: “Enter Laughing” (Emma Kolowitz) with Theatre in the Raw; “Twelve Angry Jurors” (Juror #4) with Theatre in the Raw; “A Rainbow of Sins” (Maria/Cassandra/Lilith), with Skystrike Productions at The Cultch: “The Inspector General” (Governor’s Wife) with Theatre in the Raw; “West End Stories” (Daughter/Dyke) co-written with Theatre Positive for the Vancouver Fringe; “She’ll To The Wars” (Lizzie/Singer) with New Play Festival; “Ladies Who Lunch” (Rachel Milchan) with Metro Theatre; “Top Girls” (Patient Griselda/Louise/Mrs. Kidd) with Theatre in the Raw; “The Black Bonspiel of Wullie MacCrimmon” (Annie Brown) with Presentation House Players.

 Janis the Singer-Songwriter

 Her Vancouver duo, The Beautiful Losers (with the late great Neal Foisy), played small stages in the 2000’s, featuring at Vancouver coffee houses.
-She has performed solo on stages in Goa, India, including a regular house gig at the upscale H2O Agonda resort, and most recently on small stages in Vancouver with her duo Janis and Jane.
-Although “Better This Way” (2015) is her first CD, it is really a retrospective album because it brings together an eclectic selection of songs written and performed over Janis Harper’s long career as a singer-songwriter.
+She has performed solo on stages in Goa, India, including a regular house gig at the upscale H2O Agonda resort, and more recently, on small stages in Vancouver with her duo Janis and Jane (with Jane Kalmakoff).
+Currently, she is performing as a solo artist at events in Nanaimo, BC, where she now lives.
+Although “Better This Way” (Saga Recording, 2015) is her first CD, it is really a retrospective album because it brings together an eclectic selection of songs written and performed over Janis Harper’s long career as a singer-songwriter.